matthewcburke/github_users/README.md

 - `localhost:8000/api/user/?order_by=-num_followers`: use the order_by parameter for ordering the
   results.
 One may order by `id`, `github_id`, `login`, `num_followers`, `num_following`, `location` and `company`.

+### Performance

+I don't have much context for what kind of performance should be expected, but my present solution for finding users at a given distance can take a few minutes to return an answer with 160,000 records in the database.